2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-(google翻譯)

-We integrate the three-layer boards together, measure the height of each layer of boards and components, select insulating columns with appropriate height, and use insulating columns to fix the three-layer boards together longitudinally to form the basic prototype of the vehicle.
+We integrated those three layer of boards together, measured the height of it and the components.
+Selecting the insulating columns that're suitable for those abovementioned things, we used them to fix the layers together longitudinally for the purpose of forming the basic prototype of the vehicle.

-我們將三層板子整合在一起，測量每層板子和元件的高度，選用高度合適的絕緣柱，並利用絕緣柱將三層板子縱向的固定在一起，形成車輛的基本雛形。

 <img src= "https://github.com/2008linchungpin/Future-engineers-Fire-On-All-Cylinders/blob/main/photo/IMG_6428.JPG" width="400" height="300">